Blog

 Some of the flavorful proteins added to fake meat are identical to proteins found in cooked meat, yet they are produced by genetically modified bacteria and yeasts instead of from animals.[1]

 An example includes LegHemoglobin, a molecule that is nearly identical to hemoglobin and myoglobin, two of the main compounds in meat that flavors it.
-LegHemoglobin was initially sourced from the roots of legumes like soy, but Impossible Foods - the company that invented the Impossible Burger - have found a way to mass produce it via genetically altering yeast.[2]
+LegHemoglobin was initially sourced from the roots of legumes like soy, but Impossible Foods - the company that invented the Impossible Burger - has found a way to mass produce it via genetically altering yeast.[2]

 Other commonly added additions to fake meat include canola oil and other hydrogenated plant-based fats, wheat or gluten, plant cellulose, nutritional yeasts and mushroom extracts.